danieljharvey/website-face/posts/2018-11-17-typeclasses-contravariant.markdown

 <interactive>:1:1: error: Not in scope: ‘Contravariant’
 ```

 ...then you will need to install the `contravariant` package from Hackage.
-I'm not going to go into that at this point but here is a good starting point: [Practical Haskell - Getting Started](http://seanhess.github.io/2015/08/04/practical-haskell-getting-started.html)
+I'm not going to go into Haskell package management at this point but here is a good starting point: [Practical Haskell - Getting Started](http://seanhess.github.io/2015/08/04/practical-haskell-getting-started.html).
+It's all going to be fine, I promise.
+The documentation isn't great but the tools are pretty nice.